 Techata: Because he was told (not from me) that only a God would see any effect from these specific potions.
 A normal person would not.

 Marc: Very slick selling point.
-So you a bit of a charlatan?
+So you were a bit of a charlatan?

 Techata: A bit, but I was in a very precarious position.
 If I didn’t come up with the goods, so to speak, my own position might tumble.
 Pharaohs were not always the most rational of people.
 In those times, everyone was very suspicious and the religious beliefs were so convoluted.